Create and Manage DIDs

 4

-import com.trustweave.testkit.getOrFail
+import org.trustweave.testkit.getOrFail

-val did = trustWeave.createDid { method("key") }.getOrFail()
+val did = trustWeave.createDid { method(KEY) }.getOrFail()

 // Throws AssertionError on failure (suitable for tests/examples only)